frederic-perez/AmE-dictionary/data/dictionary.md

 __duped__ _v_ :six::hammer: _He had been duped by her._ _Putin feels that the West duped Russia into de facto sanctioning international intervention in Libya._ _Settlers duped, children abandoned, Indians deported._
 __duplex__ _n_ :two::hammer: (duplexes)
 __duplicitous__ _adj_ :four: Given to or marked by deliberate deceptiveness in behavior or speech. _A duplicitous cigarette industry._
+__duplicity__ _n_ :dart: /doo-PLISS-uh-tee/ Duplicity is a formal word that refers to dishonest behavior meant to trick or deceive someone.
 __durable<sup>1</sup>__ _adj_ :three::hammer: _The end of durable Red John story line is a new beginning._
 __durable<sup>2</sup>__ _n_
 __duration__